Throwball: Court

-The playing court is somewhat larger than a volleyball court at 16.20 × 18.30 m with a neutral box 2 m on either side of the center.
-The height of the net is 2.1 m or 3.3 m.
+The playing court is somewhat larger than a traditional volleyball court.
+It is 16.20 × 18.30 m with a neutral box 2 m on either side of the center.
+The height of the net is either 2.1 m or 3.3 m.

 Ball

 The ball is similar to a volleyball, but may be slightly larger and heavier.
-While in volleyball the ball gets hit or volleyed throughout play, in throwball the ball is thrown over the net, where a member of the other team tries to catch the ball and quickly throw it back across the net.
-Here a person can hold ball for 3 second and have throw to opponent.
+In volleyball, the ball gets hit or volleyed throughout play.
+On the contrary, in throwball, the ball is thrown over the net.
+On the opposing side, a member of the other team tries to catch the ball and quickly throw it back across the net.
+On each side a person can hold the ball for 3 seconds and before they have to throw it back to the opponent.